Energy Performance Certificates

 Display Energy Certificates (DECs)

-The DEC is valid for one year, with the associated Advisory Report valid for seven years.
-The DEC should be displayed in a prominent location and always clearly visible to the public.
+A DEC is valid for one year, with the associated Advisory Report valid for seven years.
+The DEC must be displayed where it is visible to the public.

 To obtain a DEC you will have to employ the services of an Energy Assessor in your area at https://getting-new-energy-certificate.service.gov.uk/find-an-assessor/type-of-property.
 The Energy Assessor will record the DEC on the Northern Ireland register which you can access on www.gov.uk/find-energy-certificate.